-You can secure standard switch traffic against Layer 2 attacks by restricting some of the MAC address modes by using the security settings of the switches.
+You can secure standard switch traffic against Layer 2 attacks by restricting some of the MAC address modes of the VM network adapters.

-Each virtual machine network adapter has an initial MAC address and an effective MAC address.
+Each VM network adapter has an initial MAC address and an effective MAC address.

 When sending packets through a network adapter, the guest operating system typically places its own adapter effective MAC address in the source MAC address field of the Ethernet frames.
 It places the MAC address for the receiving network adapter in the destination MAC address field.
 The receiving adapter accepts packets only if the destination MAC address in the packet matches its own effective MAC address.

 An operating system can send frames with an impersonated source MAC address.
-This means an operating system can stage malicious attacks on the devices in a network by impersonating a network adapter that the receiving network authorizes.
+An operating system can therefore impersonate a network adapter that the receiving network authorizes, and stage malicious attacks on the devices in a network.

 Protect virtual traffic against impersonation and interception Layer 2 attacks by configuring a security policy on port groups or ports.